steqeq/0000/docs/understand/using_gpu_sanitizer.md

 + Add the option `-fsanitize-recover=address` to the compiles with the worst compile times.
 This option simplifies the added instrumentation resulting in faster compilation.
 See below for more information.
 + Disable instrumentation on a per-function basis by adding `__attribute__`((no_sanitize("address"))) to functions found to be responsible for the large compile time.
 Again, this will reduce the effectiveness of the process.

-### Use AMD Supplied Address Sanitizer Instrumented Libraries
+### Using AMD Supplied Address Sanitizer Instrumented Libraries

 ROCm releases have optional packages containing additional address sanitizer instrumented builds of the ROCm libraries usually found in `/opt/rocm-<version>/lib`.
 The instrumented libraries have identical names as the regular uninstrumented libraries and are located in `/opt/rocm-<version>/lib/asan`.
 These additional libraries are built using the `amdclang++` and `hipcc` compilers, while some uninstrumented libraries are built with g++.
 The preexisting build options are used, but, as descibed above, additional options are used: `-fsanitize=address`, `-shared-libsan` and `-g`.